 Avoid saying “G’ day” or “G’day mate” when first meeting someone as this can sound strange or patronizing coming from a foreigner.

 If you are a newcomer or visitor, take the initiative to introduce yourself.
 Depending on the situation, your Australian counterpart may expect you to do it yourself as opposed to introducing you to others.

 Close friends may kiss each other on the cheek, hug, or back-slap.
 However, you should avoid doing this with people you don' know you can simply nod.

 Women generally tend to be more physically affectionate during greetings.

 Visiting a home

-People usually visit each other in a simple way, they meet for company and conversation, not for feasting.
+People usually simply visit each other, they meet for company and conversation, not for feasting.
 Thus, Australians sometimes find it awkward and overly formal when people prepare a large amount of food during the visit.

 It is better to arrange a visit before going to an Australian’s house.